 Volunteering in Uganda provides a safe and eye-opening cultural exchange experience for people of all ages and nationalities.
 There’s a lot going on out here.
 But there’s not much photographic evidence of it floating around the internet.

 Instead, we have the typical selfie – young volunteer posing with dusty little kid.

 I don’t want to see idle people.
 I’m sick to death of poverty porn.
 Enough with the exaggerated stories of danger and civil unrest.
 This is why The Real Uganda was founded in 2005 – to show the world the full picture of life in Uganda.

 In that regard, THIS is what life looks like for our volunteers in Uganda:

 With a 365 day growing season, there’s more than enough food to go around.
-It’s fresh from the garden, largely organic, and so delicious.
+It’s fresh from the garden, largely organic, and (while sometimes a little adventurous) so delicious.